-Yes, even though I’m a yogi and usually have pretty good posture, I was sitting on my sofa using my laptop all hunched over for a few hours several times a week.
+Yes, even though I’m a yogi and usually have pretty decent posture, I was sitting on my sofa using my laptop all hunched over for a few hours several times a week.
 My fix for that was to sit cross-legged with my back straight, with my laptop on a thick pillow.

 I learned more about the anatomy of a hiatal hernia.
 Simply put, the diaphragm separates your chest cavity from your abdominal cavity and moves when you breathe.
-The hiatus is a hole in your diaphragm where your esophagus passes through to your stomach.
+The hiatus is an opening in your diaphragm where your esophagus passes through to your stomach.

 There is reportedly no cure, and in severe cases, drugs or surgery may be needed.